 Cargotec has not applied for a credit rating from any rating agency.

 Cargotec finance function and financial risk management are conducted according to the Treasury Policy, approved by the Board of Directors.
-Organization of responsibilities and principles of financial risk management, monitoring and reporting are defined in the Treasury Policy.
-Treasury Committee, appointed by the Board, is responsible for Treasury Policy compliance and for organising and monitoring treasury functions.
-Detailed guidelines for financing functions are defined in Treasury Instructions, approved by the Treasury Committee.
+Organisation, responsibilities and principles of financial risk management, monitoring and reporting are defined in the Treasury Policy.
+Treasury Committee, appointed by the Board, is responsible for Treasury Policy compliance and for organising and monitoring treasury function.
+Detailed guidelines for financing functions in accordance with Treasury Policy are defined in Treasury Instructions, approved by the Treasury Committee.

 Alternative performance measures (APMs) used in Cargotec's financial reporting

-APMs are used at Cargotec to better convey the underlying business performance and to enhance comparability from period to period.
-APMs are not substituting the performance measures stipulated by IFRS, but are instead reported as complementary information.
+Cargotec uses and presents APMs to better convey the underlying business performance and to enhance comparability from period to period.
+APMs are reported as complementary information.

 The alternative performance measures used by Cargotec are:

 Restructuring costs include restructuring provisions, asset impairments and disposals, expenses for vacant premises and other restructuring-related expenses in case of a significant restructuring programme of Cargotec or its business area.

 New alternative performance measure – Comparable operating profit

 Starting from 1 January 2019, Cargotec replaces the alternative performance measure of "operating profit excluding restructuring costs" with "comparable operating profit" for measuring business performance in the financial reporting.
 Comparable operating profit does not contain items significantly affecting comparability.
 In addition to restructuring costs, these items mainly include capital gains and losses, income and expenses related to business acquisitions and disposals, impairments of assets and reversals of impairments, insurance benefits, and expenses related to legal proceedings.
 Cargotec's comparable operating profit for 2018 is EUR 242.1 (2017: 258.6) million.